POLICE MEMORIAL WEEK PARADE IS SATURDAY, MAY 3rd.

 THE GIST COLLECTIONHe thought, as he held that precious metal badge in his hand, that some man had worn that symbol of authority with pride, and that it was to be preserved and honored.

 The museum’s primary collection is the Gist Collection.
 Walt Gist, having served as Chief of Police in Kensington, California, began his quest for law enforcement history in 1954 when he found a sterling silver badge on a table at a flea market.
-He purchased that badge, knowing some proud officer wore it, and that began his lifelong passion for the law enforcement profession and her history.
-The collection includes documents issued by the High Sheriff from the Colonies in 1914 to many first issue law enforcement badges from the major cities of the United States.
+He purchased that badge, knowing some proud officer wore it, and that began his lifelong passion for the law enforcement profession and its history.
+The collection includes documents issued by the High Sheriff from the Colonies in 1714 to many first issue law enforcement badges from the major cities of the United States.
 Thousands of antique photographs of law enforcement officers dating back to the Civil War days offer guests a glimpse back in our past as they walk through the days bringing us to modern policing here.
 The museum collection includes just so much of our national law enforcement history that it cannot be described here.
 You will have to see for yourself.

 1876 STOREY COUNTY JAIL